tjsasakifln/Portfolio/README.md

 ## 🔧 What I Build

 ### 🏗️ **AI Infrastructure for Real Industries**
-- Automated real estate appraisals (Valion)
+- Automated real estate appraisals (Modela Pro / Valion)
 - Compliance-driven technical reports (ETP Express)
 - I use AI not to prototype ideas, but to **reconstruct industry standards**